PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 [Visit tutorial](tutorial_nar#Matching-Steady-States){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-* NOAH: This additional NAR tutorial should change the parameters by not enough, by too much, and finally getting a Goldilocks value.
-We should also be plotting the percentage of Y for the two simulations on the same plot.

 ## Interpreting why negative autoregulation may have evolved

 The figure below plots the number of *Y* particles for the two simulations on the same chart over time, with the rate of the *X* → *X* + *Y* reaction increased in the simulation involving negative autoregulation.
 The two simulations now have approximately the same steady-state concentration of *Y*, and a justification for negative autoregulation appears.